 George de Mohrenschildt, CIA liaison and friend of Oswald, said in an interview shortly before his death: “Whatever you write, Lee was as smart as hell.
 They make a moron out of him… (but) he was the most honest man I knew… Ahead of his time, really, a kind of hippie of those days.
 And I’m sure of this.
 He did not shoot the president.”

 When he was done, Roger found himself standing back at the edge of the maze, the entrance to the labyrinth.
 And once again, Siuku was invisible—the mischievous creature obscured by too many twists and turns.
-But now, at least, Roger thought he saw his shadow, a fleeting trace of Lee Harvey Oswald, much like the presence of the wind is visible in the motion of the trees it touches.
+But now, at least, Roger did think he saw his shadow, a fleeting trace of Lee Harvey Oswald, much like the presence of the wind is visible in the motion of the trees it touches.
 You cannot see it.
 But you can feel it.
 And you can at least begin to imagine its motion.